fatema-khalaf/Natours-fatema/README.md

 4. clean, maintainable and efficient code.
 5. robust, scalable and secure features
 6. test-driven development, continuous integration, refactoring and code standards.

+Improvments:

+1. Make all background images responsive in css file.
+2. Disable navigation links when they are invisible. (( done ))